Giuseppe Poeta

-Giuseppe "Peppe" Poeta (born September 12, 1985) is an Italian former professional basketball player.
-He played the point guard position.
+Giuseppe "Peppe" Poeta (born September 12, 1985) is an Italian professional basketball coach and former player who played at the point guard position.
+He was most recently the head coach of Germani Brescia of the Italian Lega Basket Serie A (LBA).

 Professional career

 Poeta joined local club Pallacanestro Salerno in the lower divisions, playing 5 seasons before joining Prima Veroli of the third division.

-With Veroli he scored 51 points in a 7 November 2005 114-105 victory against Forlì.
+With Veroli he scored 51 points in a 7 November 2005 114–105 victory against Forlì.

 He moved to first division Serie A club Teramo Basket in 2006.